Skip To Main Content

 In 2010, he founded Top of the Chain Basketball LLC, a high performance development company that has served NBA, NCAA, and elite high school athletes.
 Through Top of the Chain Basketball, he led custom NBA pre-draft training programs, specializing in preparing athletes for peak performance results.
 His basketball journey began in 2011 at Attack Athletics in Chicago, training under the guidance of Tim Grover at one of the country’s premier athlete performance facilities.

-Mendes recently earned his PhD in general psychology (emphasis on performance psychology) from Grand Canyon in 2024.
+Mendes earned his PhD in general psychology (emphasis on performance psychology) from Grand Canyon in 2024.
 He completed both a master’s degree in education leadership (2014), and bachelor’s degree in physical education (2010) from Arizona.